Chinese Medicine for PCOS

 - Irregular periods means that your ovaries do not regularly release eggs – your periods may happen irregularly or you may not have periods at all.
 Irregular periods are linked to a number of medical conditions.

 - Androgens are a group of hormones that play a role in male traits and reproduction.
-They are present in both males and females and women in fact have higher androgen rates than o Excess androgens can promote unwanted facial or body hair growth.
+They are present in both males and females and women in fact have higher androgen rates.
+Excess androgens can promote unwanted facial or body hair growth.

 - Polycystic ovaries are enlarged ovaries that contain multiple harmless follicles – or fluid filled sacs which can block ovulation.
 Without ovulation it is not possible to become pregnant.